CyberCookie/siegel/core/client_build/README.md

 # Client build

-<p>Provides API to bundle react applications using configurable abstraction around webpack's config and to retrieve dev middlewares that are used in express static server</p>
+<p>Provides API to bundle react applications using configurable abstraction around webpack's config and to retrieve dev middlewares thats could be used in express app</p>

 The build exports object with two methods:
 - `run` - **(config, runParams)**.
 Creates webpack compiller and runs it to produce a bundle<br />